 Concept and Use Cases of the Digital Battery Passport

-In their paper, the University of Graz team — supported by iPoint and AVL — presented a conceptual framework for the Digital Battery Passport.
+In their paper, the University of Graz team — supported by IPOINT and AVL — presented a conceptual framework for the Digital Battery Passport.
 It includes four main information categories and 54 data points relevant to stakeholders along the battery value chain.

 - The manufacturer: use case "value chain development"